Offline Preference Optimization via Maximum Marginal Likelihood Estimation: Experiments

-On the Llama3.2-1B model, MMPO reaches 62–67\% within two epochs and settles at 50–56\% by epoch 5.
-DPO, however, proves highly unstable; for example, with $\beta=0.01$, DPO collapses from around 47.6\% to 12.9\%, with only the setting $\beta=0.05$ approaching MMPO's performance late in training.
+On the Llama3.2-1B model, MMPO reaches 62–67\% within two epochs and settles at 51–54\% by epoch 5.
+DPO, however, proves highly unstable; for example, with $\beta=0.01$, DPO collapses from around 44.7\% to 11.8\%, with only the setting $\beta=0.05$ approaching MMPO's performance late in training (51.4\%).
 SimPO consistently remains far below MMPO across all $\beta$ values.
-On the Llama3.2-1B model, we observe that with only 1 epoch of MMPO training with any of the beta values, we achieve a 60\% win-rate without significantly sacrificing the LM harness accuracy.
+On the Llama3.2-1B model, we observe that with only 1 epoch of MMPO training with any of the beta values, we achieve a 62\% win-rate with minimally sacrificing the LM harness accuracy.

-In Llama3-8B, MMPO with $\beta=0.05$ achieves the highest win-rate of 66.48\% by the end of epoch 5, outperforming the DPO with the highest win rate of 65.92\%.
+In Llama3-8B, MMPO with $\beta=0.5$ achieves the win-rate of 63.4\% by the end of epoch 4, which is competitive to DPO with the highest win rate of 64.5\% ($\beta=0.01$).

 Across the models SmolLM2-135M, SmolLM2-360M, and Llama3.2-1B, MMPO offers a more favorable Pareto profile: it delivers consistently higher preference win-rates with minimal degradation in general capabilities.
 Across all model sizes, MMPO is largely invariant to $\beta$.
 DPO can achieve strong early win-rates under carefully tuned $\beta$, but at the cost of instability with respect to $\beta$.
-SimPO is generally less competitive and less stable according to our experiments.
+SimPO is generally less competitive and less stable according to our experiments\footnote{The original SimPO paper tested the objective only with models having 8B parameters under full-parameter training; therefore, it's unclear if SimPO's superior performance over DPO holds true in smaller models with limited capacity or under parameter-efficient training.}.

+Tables~\ref{peak-lm-harness} and \ref{peak-winrate} summarize the relationship between LM Harness accuracy and the averaged length-controlled win-rates (computed across two judges).
+Table~\ref{peak-lm-harness} reports the win-rate observed at the point of peak LM Harness accuracy (across all $\beta$ values), while Table~\ref{peak-winrate} reports the LM Harness accuracy observed at the point of peak win-rate (across all $\beta$ values).
+Please note that win-rates are computed against the SFT baseline of the respective model size and are not comparable across different model sizes.

+For smaller model sizes (135M, 360M, and 1B), MMPO demonstrates a superior Pareto profile.
+We note that our 8B experiments were conducted under a more constrained parameter-efficient setting, using the 8-bit Adam optimizer and applying LoRA exclusively to attention projection matrices.
+Investigating full-parameter training with the 8B model remains a promising direction for future work.